Lane County Districts Unified Policy:

 AS (Acronym Soup): AAC, SGD, and DME

-When a device is individually assigned for the sole purpose of addressing a severe communication disability, then it should be treated as Augmentative and Alternative Communication (AAC).
+When an AT device is individually assigned for the sole purpose of addressing a severe communication disability, then it should be treated as Augmentative and Alternative Communication (AAC).
 At the higher-tech end of the scale, this includes all sorts of computational equipment, whether designed:

 - for that AAC purpose alone, such as with the NovaChat, Dynavox, and similar items; or

-- for more general use, such as with an iOS device, or a conventional computer with communication software.
+- for more general use, such as with an iOS device, or a more conventional computer, with communication software.

 The district context differs:

-- Decisions are based only on present performance levels (which includes a projection of accessible challenges).
+- Decisions are based only on present performance levels (which must include a projection of accessible challenges).

 - Among the devices that might be appropriate for a student, one of them might (a) be consistent with the technology framework, and (b) also happen to have room for potential growth (i.e., a possibility for growth exists without specific evidence).
 In such a case, the district’s display of generosity beyond the student’s present need would balance well with a frugal framework.

-- However, the criteria for their generous decision should be explicitly documented as a consequence of fiduciary responsibility; otherwise, the district will have created a “policy” where tools are assigned for reasons beyond a student’s present needs.
+- However, the criteria for the district’s generous decision should be explicitly documented as a consequence of fiduciary responsibility; otherwise, the district will have created a “policy” where tools are assigned for reasons beyond a student’s present needs.
 That is not supportable.

 The district might come across cases where such a device is already in place to suit medical needs; however, unlike a wheelchair (for example), the medical aspects of a special-purpose communication device might not be necessary at school, especially if the student is not yet using it to express medical messages (i.e., the student has not “grown into” using it for medical expression).
-Or its medical profile might originally have been highlighted by the procuring specialists to help access the parent’s insurance.
+Sometimes a system’s medical profile was originally only highlighted by the procuring specialists to help access the parents’ insurance, and the equipment is actually used for more general purposes.
 In such cases, the district might find that a general-purpose device would meet the educational AT needs just as well.
 Naturally, that decision depends in significant part upon the student’s current proficiency with the existing device.

 There are cautions, then, around who provides AAC devices.
 If a student enters the district with an inconsistent device, but has already built significant proficiency in using it, then there are good reasons to let it stay in place (after the required evaluation).
 Once the district adopts this inconsistent device, however, they become responsible for maintaining it.
 And silence betokens consent: failure to actively reject the device counts as adopting it.

 But when it comes to selecting a new device, if all other factors are equal, then a consistent device will save resources that can be put towards meeting other needs.
-It would help the district, then, if an external agency would take that consistency into account during device selection, especially because that agency faces fewer legal constraints when allocating the parents’ insurance.
+It would help the district, then, if an external agency would take that consistency into account during device selection and contact the student’s school team, especially because that agency faces fewer legal constraints when allocating the parents’ insurance.